When performing the helm upgrade for the first time, during Runtime Fabric creation:

 -

-Managed Flex Gateway on Runtime Fabric
+Runtime Fabric

-For Flex Gateway Agent Fabric deployments on Runtime Fabric, you must enable Open Telemetry with a 100
+For Omni Gateway Agent Fabric deployments on Runtime Fabric, you must enable Open Telemetry with a 100 percent Sampling percentage.
+You can’t override the sampling percentage for individual instances.

-Deploy a Managed Flex Gateway
+Deploy a Managed Omni Gateway

 -